UCL/kapta-web/README.md

 # Legal disclaimer

-Copyright 2024 Wisdom of the Crowd Labs (WCL)
+Copyright 2024 University College London (UCL)

 Licensed under the **Apache License, Version 2.0** (the "License");
 you may not use this file except in compliance with the License.